 On receiving the command, the interface interprets the command and displays the result on the same interface/screen.
-In CLI, command prompt is another feature which is progression of characters that are used in that shell.
+In CLI, the command prompt is another feature which is the progression of characters that are used in that shell.
 This prompt feature notifies the user of the readiness of CLI to allow commands.

 The basis of this system is batched processing.
 All to-date computers support batch processing, CLI and GUI in a single interface.

 GUI – GRAPHICAL USER INTERFACE

-The size, visibility, color, alters on interaction with users.
+The size, visibility, colour, alters on interaction with users.
 The graphical components are cursors, buttons and icons which are improved by the use of visual effects like shadows and transparency and sound effects.

 A keyboard (shortcuts or arrow keys) or mouse navigation helps through the interface.
-E.g. of Graphical interface operating systems are, Chrome OS, Microsoft Windows, Ubuntu (Linux variant) and MacOS and Apple System 7.
+E.g. of Graphical interface operating systems are, Chrome OS, Microsoft Windows, Ubuntu (Linux variant) and macOS and Apple System 7.
 While some of the interfaces are Excel, Outlook, Word (Microsoft programs), GNOME and internet browsers like Explorer, Firefox and Chrome.

 - Complexity: Complicated and long tasks can be well handled by writing some commands in CLI.
 GUI needs some steps to be followed by the user to be able to perform complex tasks.

 - Connectivity: Networking with CLI is complicated.
 GUI can easily connect and create a network with other computers to gain access.
-In case of CLI, the user needs to get the permission to access other devices.
+In the case of CLI, the user needs to get permission to access other devices.

 - Screen: The interface in CLI is stable and consistent.
 GUI interface modifies with the software update.

-- Execution: In case of CLI, color strain on eyes is less.
+- Execution: In case of CLI, the color strain on eyes is less.
 Conversely, in GUI strain is more.
 User can have more control with CLI which is a limitation in GUI.